Tessi-Tms/TmsRestBundle/Resources/doc/howto.md

         $view = $this->view(
             $this
                 ->get('tms.rest.formatter.hypermedia') // hypermedia serfice
-                ->buildCollectionFormatter(
+                ->buildDoctrineCollectionHypermediaFormatter(
                     $this->getRequest()->get('_route'),
                     $this->getRequest()->getRequestFormat()
                 )
-                // To build a collection formatter, the current route
+                // To build a collection formatter, the CURRENT ROUTE
-                // and format are required
+                // and FORMAT are REQUIRED
                 ->setObjectManager(
                     $this->get('doctrine.orm.entity_manager'),
-                    $this
-                        ->get('tms_operation.manager.offer')
-                        ->getEntityClass() // Return Offer object class
+                    'Foo\Entity\Offer' // Offer object class
                 )
                 // The object manager (odm OR orm) and the object namespace
                 // are required to set the object manager